coldtype/coldtype/README.md

-__⚠️🌋 Please be aware this code is alpha-quality software; the API is subject to change and documentation is sparse 🌋⚠️__
+__⚠️🌋 Please be aware this code is alpha-quality; the API is subject to change; documentation is sparse 🌋⚠️__

 ---